coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacv:: simple notypeclasses refine @term
       :name: simple notypeclasses refine

-      This tactic behaves like :tacn:`simple refine` except it performs type checking without resolution of typeclasses.
+      This tactic behaves like the combination of :tacn:`simple refine` and :tacn:`notypeclasses refine`: it performs type checking without resolution of typeclasses, does not perform beta reductions or shelve the subgoals.

    .. flag:: Debug Unification